alinaEnikeeva/playground/dl.md

 - **Waiting Time Penalties**: Ms. Seed experienced a delay in receiving the final paycheck, which may entitle her to waiting time penalties.
 - **Rest Break**: Ms. Seed reported not taking rest breaks as it was not part of the employer's practice, which is a violation of rest break laws.

  *Re: Bunny Pigeon Seed v.
 Crazy Zoo Service*

-*May 9, 2023*
+May 9, 2023

 ---

-### Page 2 of 9

----

-### Detailed Explanation of Claims

-**_Wrongful Termination_**
+### **Wrongful Termination**

 In California, employment is generally "at will." *See Cal.
 Lab.
 Code § 2922*.
 However, the "at will" relationship can be expressly or impliedly modified by the employer, such as if the employer provides oral assurances of continued employment, which may require the employer to establish "good cause" prior to terminating the employee. *See Cotran v.
 Rollins Hudig Hall Int'l, Inc., 17 Cal.4th 93, 108 (1998)*.
 An employer's general right to terminate an "at-will" employee is “subject to limits imposed by public policy.” *Collier v.
 Superior Court, 228 Cal.App.3d 1117, 1121 (1991)*, citing *Foley v.
-Interactive Data Corp., 47 Cal.3d 654, 655 (1988) (wrongful termination in violation of public policy)*.
-See also *Turner v.
+Interactive Data Corp., 47 Cal.3d 654, 655 (1988) (wrongful termination in violation of public policy)*. *See also Turner v.
 Anheuser Busch, Inc., 7 Cal.4th 1238 (1994) (wrongful constructive termination)*.

 An employer's termination of an employee that violates a fundamental public policy, and where the termination is “something that public policy would condemn" creates a claim for wrongful termination. *Gantt v.
 Sentry Insurance, 1 Cal.4th 1083, 1090 (1992); Green v.
 Ralee Engineering Co.
 19 Cal.4th 66, 79-80 (1998) (same); See also, Labor Code Section 98.6(a)*.